japhero/ObsidianMain/Areas/Bf notes.md

 - Use as a support fighter
 - Speed up before entering a fight
 - Doesn't lock up high speed is my friend
+- How's speed retention?
+- DONT STALL FIGHT
+- Use Universal belt for 7.92 and Air target for 20mm
+- Rip speed is 912.

 # Others